YuliyaAdamiv/Gallery/README.md

 ## General Information

-- The project consists of index.html, scss files, images and javascript file.
+- The project consists of index.html, css files, images and javascript file.
-- The purpose of your project was show work with grid and flex system.
+- The purpose of your project was show work with grid system.

 ## Technologies Used